Brian Lavelle | Scottish writer & sound artist

 I'm a Scottish writer, poet and sound artist, born in Glasgow in 1972.
 I’ve lived in Edinburgh since 1995.
 I'm very fond of cats.

-I’m half of Blind Roads Press with Murdo Eason of From Hill to Sea and half of Seacliff Press with author and poet Mark Valentine.
+I’m half of Blind Roads Press with writer and walker Murdo Eason and half of Seacliff Press with author and poet Mark Valentine.
 You can see what we've produced on the Publications page.

-For a number of years, I ran the Edinburgh Drift project, the component parts of which are now incorporated into this site.
-You can read how I originally—and perhaps a little hyperbolically—described it here.
+For a number of years, I ran the Edinburgh Drift project, the parts of which are incorporated into this site.
 I'm still wandering these paths, but now under my own name.

 Music